-The restricted fixed asset fund relates to assets held by the trust and increases in line with additions, depreciation and disposals in the year have reduced the fund by £1,159k
+The restricted fixed asset fund relates to assets held by the trust and increases in line with transfers in, additions, depreciation and disposals in the year have reduced the fund by £2,585k.

 Capital funds are used solely for capital purchases in line with the strategic objectives of Beckfoot Trust.
-Additions in the year, mostly of ICT equipment, have resulted in a transfer of £279k from capital funds.
-A balance of £1,354k remains on the capital fund at 31 August 2018 and relates in large part to the trust condition allowance.
+Additions in the year, mostly of ICT equipment, have resulted in a transfer of £390k from capital funds to fixed assets, the expenditure related to capital repairs and maintenance spend of £714k in the current year.
+A balance of £1,477k remains on the capital fund at 31 August 2019 and relates in large part to the Trust condition allowance.

-The restricted pension fund is in deficit to the value of £6,609k as at 31 August 2018.
-This year the fund includes the deficit balances on conversion of the new schools joining the trust of £1,012k.
-However the position has been improved by an actuarial gain made in the year of £2,702k.
+The restricted pension fund is in deficit to the value of £17,217k as at 31 August 2019.
+This year the fund includes the deficit balances on conversion of Nessfield of £386k.
+The position has significantly worsened by an actuarial loss in year of £7,906k and the SOFA charge of £2,316k.
 The Trustees continue to monitor this situation closely.